 Life is a succession of trade-offs, the most significant of which is youth for old age.
 If we survive into our 60’s, we get to choose the way we invest the “life lived” dividend or wisdom we have gathered.
 Happiness also has a lot to do with the return we receive on that investment.

 Studies of success and its relationship to happiness contradicts the assumption that if we work harder, we will be more successful and then we will be happy.
 It turns out that something else is true.
-Training your brain to be positive at work actually fuels greater success and 75% of our success is predicted not by intelligence, but by
+Training your brain to be positive at work actually fuels greater success and we believe our success is predicted not by intelligence, but by

-- The ability to manage energy and stress in a positive way
+3. The ability to manage energy and stress in a positive way.

 Because of medical advances, there is now a new phase of life which comes after middle age and before old age.
 This phase renders obsolete many myths that were taken to be conventional wisdom.
 The uncertainty of the world moves many of us to focus on our own sense of purpose and connection to others.
 As we age, clients begin to feel the need to move from success to significance.
 The desire to be significant and make a difference explains why our aging population is becoming more concerned with clarifying their legacies which means identifying our calling, recognizing our gifts, and sharing ourselves authentically with the world.

 No longevity planning strategy is complete without an analysis of future risks, costs, and anticipating what decisions need to be made associated with health and long-term care expenses.
 Health care costs are likely to account for a greater percentage of all of our expenses as the years go by so planning for them should not be left to chance.